BBQHK/SIM800C_Phone/README.md

 # SIM800C_Phone
-Make the computer become a phone using SIM800C+Audio Repeater
+Make the computer become a phone using ATK-SIM800C + Audio Repeater